Classroom Quality Management Team (CQMT)

 - updating/upgrading AV components such as projectors, computers, and network communications equipment

 - repurposing of rooms to increase utilization and to address projected university need

-The history of significant improvement projects can be found here.
+A high-level summary and history of significant improvement projects can be found here.

 The current membership of the CQMT is as follows: